OUR CORE TECHNOLOGY

 Bont’s method of producing our high-end skates by a method we call One Piece Construction.
 This process is far more skill intensive, time-consuming and thus resulting in far greater costs than the current mainstream skate construction method, but one that allows the Bont range of skating skates to lead the market in performance.
 A two-piece boot is made when the base is pre-made and then the liner and outer skin are glued onto the base.
 Much of the stitching on a two-piece boot is purely cosmetic.
 A two-piece boot can have nicer looking stitching because the stitching is done before the boot is made and it serves no purpose.
 The stitching on Bont one-piece boots is stitching the outer skin to the anti-stretch material that has been bonded into the carbon.

 Bont was founded in Sydney in 1975 when Inze Bont, a recreational speed skater decided to fiberglass the back of his leather speed skates to gain more support.
 Bont was the first footwear manufacturer to use exotic material like fiberglass in 1974, Kevlar in 1986 and Carbon Fiber in 1989, and the first to use heat moldable resins and thermoplastics.
-Bont was the first company to use adjustable ice blades and has grown into the world's largest producer of speed skates.
+In the 1980's Bont dominated the quad racing scene with the lightest and strongest boots on the market thanks to our unique one-piece manufacturing technique.
+Bont was the first quad skate company to use lace covers, velcro, and aluminum strengtheners in the boots.